getumbrel/umbrel/packages/umbreld/source/modules/photos/README.md

 bounded page.
 Search keeps the existing full-text indexes and account-scoped location checks.

+## Reader workers

+Files and Photos share **two reader threads**: one reserved for quick requests and one that serves both quick and bulk work.
+Files search, folder-size scans, full-index diagnostics, Photos text search, summaries, source totals, album lists, album/source-filtered neighbors and bulk item resolution (over 200 IDs or an unbounded file list) use the shared reader.
+Album lists aggregate memberships and choose covers; filtered neighbors materialize the matching collection.
+Neither can occupy the reader reserved for quick requests.
+Paged album/source browsing without text search and neighbors without album/source/text filters remain quick requests, which can use both readers when capacity is available.

+Two readers balance responsiveness with limited RAM.
+Device tests using SQLite's default cache found that reserving one reader removed most thumbnail queuing during slow reads at roughly half the warmed memory of four readers.
+Larger pools improved some bulk workloads but did not provide a consistent overall win.
+A dedicated slow-only reader slightly improved cache reuse but made point-read bursts slower by limiting them to one reader, so the shared reader can help with those bursts.

+Standalone persistent-table reads run on these read-only connections: Photos browsing/media locations, Files entry lookups and recents, thumbnail-cache checks, and enrichment lookups.
+Fuzzy matching also executes on the reader thread.
+Files and enrichment reads do not enter the writer queue or require Photos to be available.
+Query results are discarded if their indexed root changes in flight.

+The existing file-index worker still owns writes and the reads within those write operations, migrations/recovery, and its connection-private temporary scheduling tables.
+Upload preparation, source removal, thumbnail repair and publication remain coordinated there.
+Background work selection and its in-memory reservation are serialized separately, so two background jobs cannot claim the same item.

+Photos reads first reserve a reader, then briefly enter the writer's mutation queue to drain projection journals (and indexing counters when requested).
+The reader opens and pins snapshots of both attached databases before acknowledging readiness.
+The writer then resumes while the query executes.
+This prevents mixing an old index projection with newer durable Photos state.
+Files reads use an independent index snapshot without this writer handshake.
+Each request releases its transaction before returning a result; later requests see subsequent commits.

+Root-scan writes use background priority.
+Photos preparation keeps the default priority shared by user mutations, so it can pass a queued scan batch without overtaking an earlier favorite or album edit in the writer queue.
+This changes which queued operation runs next; it cannot interrupt a running write or shorten projection maintenance.
+Sustained foreground traffic can delay background scans.

+Bulk requests queue for the shared reader; quick requests can also use the reserved reader.
+This protects lookup latency while limiting concurrent bulk queries to one.
+Execution is limited by the worker count, while waiting requests are retained: a normal Files search can fan out to hundreds of thumbnail lookups, and rejecting excess reads would silently omit metadata from the response.
+Files entry lookups and on-demand thumbnail metadata share a higher priority than background enrichment.
+Equal-priority requests are FIFO, so newer thumbnail lookups cannot repeatedly overtake an earlier file lookup.
+Existing thumbnail requests still run before later file lookups at the same priority.

+Both workers start before the file index becomes available, moving module loading and connection setup out of the first browsing request.
+This allocates worker heaps at startup; SQLite page caches and prepared statements still fill on demand, using SQLite's default page-cache setting.
+Startup and snapshot acknowledgment have deadlines.
+A partial startup closes all readers and uses the index's existing recovery path; later worker failures reject affected requests and subsequent work starts a replacement in the same group.
+Shutdown and rebuild stop readers before replacing database files. `FileIndex.status().readers` reports thread IDs and active/queued counts.
+Long reads can delay WAL checkpoints.
+Photos preparation and rebuilds still run on the writer, so sustained ingestion can still delay reads.
+No schema migration is needed.

 ## Maintaining consistency

 Existing file-index hooks refresh eagerly.
 Persistent change journals in **each**